How to Make Kilishi (Nigerian Beef Jerky)

 ½ teaspoon of nutmeg (powdered or crushed)

-Procedures in Making Nigerian Beef Jerky
+Procedures for Making Nigerian Beef Jerky

 STEP 2: Carefully slice your meat as thin as possible using a sharp knife.
-Slicing meat is easier when meat is frozen.
+Slicing meat is easier when it is frozen.
 If you can’t do this, get sliced meat from the butchers because they have the sharpest knife for this job.

 STEP 4: Bake in the oven for 20-30 minutes at 200F.
 Then;